 - The Celt – My sister-in-law and I packed ourselves into this small venue on Talbot Street after a day spent up in Howth in 2016.
 Great tunes and atmosphere.
 Music seven nights a week.

 **A note on the Temple Bar area: If you’ve done any research into your trip, you’ve probably come across the Temple Bar area and thought, “hey, that looks pretty cool.
-Live music in traditional pubs.”
+Live music in traditional bars.”
 While the brightly painted pubs and store-fronts seem tempting, my recommendation is to spend very little time there.
-There’s very little traditional about it as it caters to tourists.
+There’s not much traditional about it – it’s essentially a tourist trap.
 I usually like to walk my guests through the area, let them snap a few pics, maybe pop into one of the more “famous” pubs for an overpriced pint, then swiftly exit to someplace more local.
 It’s one of those places you have to say you’ve been.
 Granted, the first time I came to Dublin in 2010, I had the craic there big time with some new friends from the hostel.
 But I was also 22.
 Enough said.

 Weather permitting (this is precarious in Ireland), a stroll through Dublin’s public green spaces is a nice way to enjoy the outdoors within the confines of a city.
 If it’s a particularly nice day, find your way to a Tesco grocery store to pick up a meal deal (boxed sandwich, bag of crisps, and a drink for 3.50) and have a little picnic in the park.

 - Phoenix Park – Home to a surprising amount of wildlife, there is ample space to explore and quiet nooks to enjoy a snack or a book.

 - Located nearby: Dublin Zoo, Kilmainham Gaol, Irish Museum of Modern Art, Heuston Station (should you fancy a trip out of town)